chalotrasahil/AI-Lecture-Studio/README.md

 Contributions are welcome.

-1. Fork the repository
+1. Fork this repository
-2. Create your feature branch
+2. Create a new branch

 ```bash
 git checkout -b feature-name